- 1953 Aston Martin DB2 Vantage

 The following year the car was sold to AJS and Matchless Isle of Man T.T. rider William Scott and re-registered TPC 846.
 At some point during the next 15 years the car was allocated the current number TKR 51 and was bought through Brooklands Motors by H.R.
 Fortescue JP, still in its original moonbeam grey livery with red leather interior.
 Crossing the Atlantic in 1974 there followed a number of enthusiastic Canadian and American owners who continued to pamper the car and add to the fascinating 3-volume history file that accompanies the sale.

-Mechanically and cosmetically this Aston Martin DB2 is superb throughout, with photographs and invoices contained in the files detailing its engine re-build with a Arrow precision billet racing crankshaft, Cosworth lip rear main seal and Alperform billet camshafts, a lightened flywheel and a ZF S5-18/3 5-speed gearbox which effectively gives the car a 20% overdrive in top and makes cruising the car much more comfortable.. the original 4-speed gearbox accompanies the sale.
-A bare metal re-spray to Ecurie Ecosse Blue was carried out with new grey Connolly valmol hide interior, new wiring loom and 45 years of correspondence and maintenance records.
+Mechanically and cosmetically this Aston Martin DB2 is superb throughout, with photographs and invoices contained in the files detailing its engine re-build with an Arrow precision billet racing crankshaft, Cosworth lip rear main seal and Alperform billet camshafts, a lightened flywheel and a ZF S5-18/3 5-speed gearbox which effectively gives the car a 20% overdrive in top and makes cruising the car much more comfortable (the original 4-speed gearbox accompanies the sale).
+A bare metal re-spray to Ecurie Ecosse Blue was carried out with new grey Burgundy hide interior, new wiring loom and 45 years of correspondence and maintenance records.
 An extremely versatile 50’s sports car that is eligible for the world’s greatest rallies and competition events providing a comfortable and reliable entry with the rare benefit of period competition use and a history file that is rarely so comprehensive.

 Road and Track stated of their December 1951 test in Phil Hills DB2 “Phil Hills Aston Martin is found to be one of the best handling and fastest cars ever tested by the Road and track staff 2580cc engine gives 107 horsepower” and this was a non-vantage example!